About Us

 While we have basic timing, these are more event rides than races.
 The top finishers earn bragging rights, a sense of accomplishment, and a handshake or hug, but nothing more tangible.
 The Hungry Bear was started when many gravel races were DIY, free, and almost underground events.
 It retains that minimally organized, self-reliant spirit and feels more like a family reunion than a typical bike race.

 As the organizers of the Hungry Bear, we charge a minimal fee to cover permits, porta-potties, insurance, and other event expenses.
 The remaining funds are donated back to the community that hosts us and to other causes that align with our support of cycling now and into the future.
-For 2025, we will once again support the Cable Volunteer Fire Department.
-Additionally, funds from this event will be divided among community-based organizations such as The Steve Tilford Foundation, Regional Hospice, Unruly Women, LCO Schools Scholarship, and other local non-profits and worthy causes.
+For 2026, we will once again support the Cable Volunteer Fire Department and Cable Bike Park.
+Additionally, funds from this event will be divided among community-based organizations, including The Steve Tilford Foundation, Regional Hospice, Unruly Women, LCO Schools Athletics, and other local non-profits and worthy causes.

 We are very grateful to everyone in our extended Hungry Bear family for their support by paying the fee to race/ride, for embracing the spirit of the Hungry Bear, and for coming up north.
-This shoulder season event gives local businesses a nice bump to start the summer.
+This shoulder-season event gives local businesses a nice boost to start the summer.